 In order to best prepare students for an unknown future, we must continue to evolve our approach to education.
 No longer are passive learning techniques sufficient.
-Instead, educators should encourage students in their classrooms to actively uncover different ways to solve a problem.
+Instead, educators should encourage students to actively uncover different ways to solve a problem.
 Similarly, if a question can be easily answered, then perhaps it could be more beneficial to introduce a more complex one, and trust that a student's natural curiosity will lead them to exciting and unexpected answers.
-In an article for Edutopia, Alyssa Tormala, vice principal of professional development and innovation at Jesuit High School in Portland, Oregon, recommends that in order for educators to become more innovative, they should seek "respected leaders or colleagues for direction," and that "those individuals must be willing to visibly engage in the innovation cycle when no one else will."
+In an article for Edutopia, Alyssa Tormala, vice principal of professional development and innovation at Jesuit High School in Portland, Oregon, recommends that in order for educators to become more innovative, they should seek "respected leaders or colleagues for direction," and that "those individuals must be willing to visibly engage in the innovation cycle when no one else will."11

-This is sound advice and is a strategy that the National Inventors Hall of Fame® (NIHF) has been using throughout its education programs since its inception.
-As a way of honoring the world's most revolutionary innovators, NIHF develops all of its STEM (science, technology, engineering and mathematics) curricula using lessons inspired by Inductees' lives and inventions, sharing their stories with students and educators alike.
+This is sound advice and is a strategy the National Inventors Hall of Fame® has been using throughout its education programs since 1990.
+As a way of honoring the world's most revolutionary innovators, the Hall of Fame develops all its STEM (science, technology, engineering and mathematics) curricula using lessons inspired by Inductees' lives and inventions, sharing their stories with students and educators alike.
 Because children are more likely to innovate if exposed to inventors and invention from a young age, the sooner we can introduce students to an innovative role model, the sooner they can begin developing their innovative mindset.

-NIHF Inductee Jacqueline Quinn interacts with instructors at Camp Invention.
+National Inventors Hall of Fame Inductee Jacqueline Quinn interacts with instructors at Camp Invention.